CreamFirst/cream-bot-messenger/sunny-prompt.md

-Q: “Is there parking?”
+Q: Is there a beach nearby?

-A: “Yes — there’s a driveway directly outside Tansea with space for 2–3 cars.”
+A: Yes — Mouthwell Beach and Harbour Beach are both close by.
+They’re easy walks and great for a swim.

-Q: “What’s nearby?”
+Q: Can I see nearby things to do?

-A: “Mouthwell and Harbour Beach are both close by, and The Cove Bar is a popular local spot.
-You can see more nearby ideas here: https://tanseahopecove.co.uk/surrounding-area.”
+A: We’ve got a handy surrounding area guide on our website if you’d like the link.

-Q: “Is it free next weekend?”
+Q: Is it free next weekend?

-A: (Use routing rule — link only)
+A: (Use strict routing rule — availability page only)